hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/797_jnana-yoga_iii.md

 of our life, our true Self.
 As long as we believe ourselves to be even the least different from God, fear remains with us; but when we know ourselves to be the One, fear goes: of what can we be afraid?
-By sheer force of will the Jnâni rises beyond body, beyond mind, making this universe zero.
-Thus he destroys Avidyâ and knows his true Self, the Âtman.
+By sheer force of will the Jnāni rises beyond body, beyond mind, making this universe zero.
+Thus he destroys Avidyā and knows his true Self, the Âtman.
 Happiness and misery are only in the senses, they cannot touch our real Self.
 The soul is beyond time, space, and causality — therefore unlimited, omnipresent.